 Another approach that can sometimes be seen on rather simple pages is hiding contact details on an image.
 So, instead of a footer of your page with the details in it, the webmaster uploads a picture of a footer with an email address.

-It’s almost impossible for spam bots to penetrate but it’s also quite a hassle for users, especially those with visual impairment.
+It’s almost impossible for spam bots to penetrate, but it’s also quite a hassle for users, especially those with a visual impairment.
 So please don’t take this approach.

 Using contact forms

 Are they perfect?
-No. Many users prefer sending emails over filling forms, especially if they want to email several companies at once (for example, to compare the offers).
-Businesses tend to add multiple fields to a form, often with good intentions (e.g. when troubleshooting).
-But the more required fields, the harder it is to fill the form and fewer people will contact you.
+No. Many users prefer sending emails over filling out forms, especially if they want to email several companies at once (for example, to compare the offers).
+Businesses tend to add multiple fields to a form, often with good intentions (e.g., when troubleshooting).
+But the more required fields, the harder it is to fill the form, and the fewer people will contact you.

 What’s even worse, while bots can’t harvest an email from such sites, they can easily complete a form and submit it within milliseconds.
 To prevent that, many forms come with verification solutions that check if users are legit before a message is sent.